 You must report all income to the IRS.

 You may receive a 1099-K, 1099-NEC, or 1099-MISC reporting your income, but many self-employed people don't - it all depends on how you make your money.
 Regardless, you're responsible for recording your income and expenses to accurately report them on your return.

 You can offset some/all of your income with deductions such as:

 - commissions and fees

 - office expenses

 - other expenses

-When you're self-employed, you are responsible to pay the total amount of Social Security and Medicare payments.
+However, when you're self-employed, you are responsible to pay the total amount of Social Security and Medicare payments.
 This can take a lot out of your income.
 You'll want to plan ahead to make sure you have enough money to pay these taxes.